vasconcel/vasconcel/README.md

 ## About
-I'm an undergraduate Information Technology student at UFCA, interested about Back-end Development and Data Science.
-I enjoy building efficient RESTful APIs using Python and Flask, and I'm committed to writing clean, testable code using Pytest and Pylint.
+I'm an undergraduate Information Technology student at UFCA, interested about building efficient and scalable back-end systems and exploring the data science field.
+I enjoy crafting RESTful APIs using Python and Flask, always striving for clean, testable code with Pytest and Pylint.

 ## Expertise